Best practices for loading data using Synapse SQL pool

-- To learn more about PolyBase and designing an Extract, Load, and Transform (ELT) process, see Design ELT for SQL Data Warehouse.
+- To learn more about the COPY statement or PolyBase when designing an Extract, Load, and Transform (ELT) process, see Design ELT for Azure Synapse Analytics.

-- For a loading tutorial, Use PolyBase to load data from Azure blob storage to Azure SQL Data Warehouse.
+- For a loading tutorial, Use the COPY statement to load data from Azure blob storage to Synapse SQL.

 - To monitor data loads, see Monitor your workload using DMVs.